 Performed CFD modeling to evaluate the impacts of wind breaks on dust emissions from coal storage piles at a power plant.
 Evaluation included simulations of different fence porosities and geometries.

 CFD modeling was performed for odor emissions from an air cooled condenser located at a geothermal power plant.
 CFD modeling was used to determine the proper source term for modeling using CALPUFF.

 Residential Wood burning Modeling – British Columbia Canada

 Calculated particulate emissions due to residential wood burning and spatially allocated those emissions based on publicly available data as part of a regional air shed modeling study.
 The modeling study evaluated the total air burden from wood burning and other regional sources as part of an air quality planning study.

 Mr. DesAutels performed regional modeling studies for both the east coast and west coast of Saudi Arabia.
 These studies included impacts from both local and long range sources of SO2, NOx and PM10.
 Modeled sources included power plants, desalination plants, petroleum production facilities, mobile sources and other industrial sources of emissions.

 Performed air quality modeling of Power Plants at Ghazlan and Qurayyah Saudi Arabia in order to determine the impacts of various fuel use scenarios.
-These facilities were considered with fuel inputs of natural gas and various types of liquid fuel.
+Natural gas and various types of liquid fuel were considered as fuel inputs in these facilities . .
 Based on the modeling, recommendations were made about how to best operate the facilities, while still staying in compliance with local air quality standards.